414owen/unansi/README.md

 ## Performance

-With escapes: ~750MiB/s
+With escapes: ~540MiB/s
-Without escapes: ~1.3GiB/s
+Without escapes: ~1.15GiB/s

-This was calculated by user process time, not wall time, but both input and output is buffered.
+Benchmarks performed on a laptop with a AMD Ryzen 5 5625U.
+This is running through a shell pipeline with multiple stages.
+See benchmark.sh for details.